-The IAP consultation took place primarily through individual meetings with eligible shareholders (i.e. registered fishing business owners), receipt of written submissions and an industry review of the Draft IAP Report with the opportunity to comment through a written submission process.
-The IAP will review and consider response to the Draft IAP Report and finalise their report to the Minister for Primary Industries.
+The IAP consultation will take place primarily through individual meetings with eligible shareholders (i.e. registered fishing business owners), receipt of written submissions and an industry review of the Draft IAP Report with the opportunity to comment through a written submission process.
+The IAP will then review and consider response to the Draft IAP Report and finalise their report to the Minister for Primary Industries.

-This Draft IAP Report sets out the background for establishing the IAP, the issues raised through the various consultation stages, the IAP considerations of the relevant issues and the IAP recommendations for the basis for the allocation of quota shares to the holders in the Ocean Trap & Line - Line East Fishery.
+This Draft IAP Report sets out the background for establishing the IAP, the issues raised through the various consultation stages, the IAP considerations of the relevant issues and the IAP recommendations in response to the ToR.